Predator Ridge Hiking: Best Trails + Essential Info

 No bike?
 No problem.
 The Predator Ridge Bike Shop rents a range of cruiser bikes, including some with electric assist.
 JR tried out one of the latter and it may be hard for him to switch back…

-Sometime in the next couple of years, Predator Ridge will be directly connected to the Okanagan Rail Trail for even easier access!
+Sometime in the near future, Predator Ridge will be directly connected to the Okanagan Rail Trail for even easier access!

 Snowshoeing